 One in 23 women develop colon cancer.
 But researchers found that coffee drinkers — decaf or regular — were 26 percent less likely to develop colorectal cancer.

 You may decrease your risk of getting Alzheimer's disease.

 Almost two-thirds of Americans living with Alzheimer’s disease are women.
 But the caffeine in two cups of coffee may provide significant protection against developing the condition.
 In fact, researchers found that women age 65 and older who drank two to three cups of coffee a day were less likely to develop dementia in general.

-For women, drinking at least one cup of coffee a day is associated with lowered stroke risk, which is the fourth leading cause of female deaths.
+For women, drinking at least one cup of coffee a day is associated with lowered stroke risk, which is the fourth leading cause of death in women.

 How much coffee is safe for women to drink each day?

 It’s true, you can have too much of a good thing.
 Excessive intake of caffeinated coffee can make you jittery and cause: